thomasakiou/python_voting_app_FE/QUICK-FIX-SUMMARY.md

 # QUICK SOLUTION: Concurrent Voting Test Fix

-## 🎯 **PROBLEM IDENTIFIED**
+## 🚨 **PROBLEM IDENTIFIED** (UPDATED)
-Your logs show **"Login failed: 403"** errors because:
+Your "Old password is incorrect" errors are because:
+- ❌ CSV shows passwords as "Vote@123" but backend uses different passwords
+- ✅ Discovered: `fel01` and `fatty` actually use password `123456`
-- All voters have default password "Vote@123"
+- ❌ Other voters may have different passwords than expected
-- Backend requires password change before voting
-- Password change API endpoints were failing
+- ❌ Password change API endpoints not implemented (404 errors)

 ## 🛠️ **SOLUTION IMPLEMENTED**